-- Change the name of your wireless network.
+- Change the name of your WiFi network.
 The default name or ID broadcast by your router is assigned by the manufacturer.
 Change it to a name that is unique to you and does not reveal information about the model or manufacturer.

 - Change the preset password for your router.
 Leaving a default password unchanged makes it much easier for unauthorized people to access your network.
 Choose a strong password and store it in a safe location.
 You probably won’t need to use this password unless you are fixing a problem with your network or changing router settings.